LandlordPlugin/LandLord/README.md

 ============
 1. Clone the repository
 2. Execute setup.sh for installing the testserver with all dependencies
+3. Testserver is available in the target folder (excluded from git)
 3. Change code
 4. Submit a pull-request